Last updated on 27 May 2021 by Reza

-At the beginning of the Corona crisis, many investors wanted out of their P2P loans, which also presented Bondora with major challenges.
+At the beginning of the Corona crisis, many investors wanted to exit their P2P loans, which also presented Bondora with major challenges.

 Bondora offers its investors the "Go and Grow" product, which allows investors to earn a return of 6.75% p.a. and get their money back every day.

-The product has a flaw, however, because if a large number of investors want out at the same time, not all of them can be paid out immediately.
+However, the product has a flaw.
+If many investors want out at the same time, not all of them can be paid out immediately.
 Bondora Go & Grow invests in a loan portfolio that consists of thousands of loans with different maturities and ratings, which is why only limited liquidity is available on a daily basis.

-Therefore,during the crisis Bondora was forced to curb disbursements, but in the end all investors got their money.
+Therefore, during the crisis Bondora was forced to curb payments, but in the end all investors got their money.
 Nevertheless, some investors felt cheated and railed against the platform, as Bondora had previously advertised daily availability of the invested capital.

 After the Corona crisis calmed down again, a countermovement set in and investors were eager to invest in P2P loans on Bondora again.

 The platform itself responded by rationing its "Go and Grow" product.
 Currently, only €400 per investor per month can be invested (as of February 2021).
-Just as at the beginning of the crisis, when many investors felt cheated, exactly the same investors rumbled against the platform that it takes them too long until they can fully invest their money again.
+Just as at the beginning of the crisis, when many investors felt cheated, the same investors were appalled that it takes them too long until they can fully invest their money again.

-The current reduced supply is explained by the fact that the platform has stopped or sharply reduced lending in Finland and Spain, which is why there are fewer loans available to investors.
+The temporarily reduced supply is explained by the fact that the platform has stopped or sharply reduced lending in Finland and Spain, which is why there are fewer loans available to investors.

 In summary, Bondora has done well during the crisis.
-While some investors were also a bit incensed that they did not get out of their loans immediately ( on a daily basis) as promised, overall there were no major disappointments.
+While some investors were also a bit incensed that they did not get out of their loans immediately (daily) as promised, overall, there were no major disappointments.

 Therefore, it can be expected that Bondora will actually benefit from the crisis in the long run, as it has proven its crisis resilience.